RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display GPU statistics overlay**

 Displays the framerate and VRAM statistics as an overlay.
-You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE v1.1 the VRAM usage statistics is not accurate.
-This will be addressed in a future version.
+You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE v1.2 the VRAM usage statistics is not accurate.
+This will be addressed in a future release.

 **Enable menu in kid mode**